ingerslevio/Naked/Example/BuildConfiguration.md

   "ProjectName": "Ennova.AnotherNameForExampleProject"
 }
 ```
-## NuGetPsake.MsBuild
+## naked.MsBuild

 This package adds several msbuild commands for building the solution.
 It needs no configuration, but its needed to build visual studio solutions.
-## NuGetPsake.NUnit
+## naked.NUnit

-For using NuGetPsake.NUnit there must be a setting declaring the dll's containing NUnit tests
+For using naked.NUnit there must be a setting declaring the dll's containing NUnit tests

 ```json
 {